zuhalims/Lambda-Challenge/README.md

 # Precourse-Assessment

+This assessment is a prerequisite to attending Lambda School's full-time immersive program.
+If you are able to successfully complete this assessment then you can bypass the pre-course work.
+If the questions in here are too difficult then you can begin working through our precourse work which has recorded lecture content [here](https://github.com/LambdaSchool/Precourse).

 ## Prerequisites

+You will need to download Node in order to run the automated tests.
+You can download Node [here](https://nodejs.org/en/download/).
+You will also need to have git installed on your computer in order to clone the repository.
+You can download it [here](https://git-scm.com/downloads).

 In order to complete this assessment you will need to have a basic understanding of the following concepts:
 ```